 Audition for Earthen, a Chicago based metal band.

 Awarded provisional patent for Drum and Method of Tuning and Making a Drum.

 I am very much into rare/obscure metal.
 I have an extensive collection of cassette demos I acquired during the tape trading days.
 Plus, I have more releases on both vinyl and compact disc.
+By the way, nothing from my collection is currently for sale (so don't bother me with that).
 Also, I have been trying to (when I get time) to rearrange my music collection by year.
 Yes, I am abandoning this alphabetizing non-sense and I am embarking on a numerical classification system.
 I believe that this will help me to put music into a chronological perspective by identifying the bands that were earlier or later.

 I think bands that use drum machines are weak and they are not metal and do not belong in this database.
 I can understand that musicians use drum machines much like those of us whom practice with metronomes.
 But the bottom line is that a true metal band would never use a drum machine on a release.
 Furthermore, I also feel the same way about "symphonic" metal bands that use synths instead of hiring or maintaining the real instruments or musicians.
 No matter whether they dub themselves as "exclusive sophisticated black metal" or "symphonic metal" their music is not true.

 Thus, I believe that the staff at Metal-archives.com should start a new genre called "Synthetic" metal and dump all of these bands in there leaving the only true symphonic bands to be Deep Purple, Metallica, and whoever else performs or has performed with real orchestra(s)/big bands.
 So I guess largely I am saying that these bands are not true metal and again belong on this forum as much as ZZ Top or Winger belong here.

 I have developed a rubric for reviewing bands on the Metal Archives forum: